Understanding Rent-to-Income Ratio Before You Sign

 Why Gross Income Still Matters

-Federal agencies use it as well.
-HUD bases eligibility for programs such as public housing and housing choice vouchers on gross income, and its official rent calculation process explains how required rent contributions are determined.
+Landlords use it as a screening benchmark.
+It also serves as a common yardstick when comparing affordability across markets and programs.
+Federal agencies follow the same convention.
+HUD bases eligibility for public housing and housing choice vouchers on gross income, and its official rent calculation process outlines how required tenant contributions are determined.

 Monthly Income and Budget Planning